Echeveria elegans [ech-eh-VER-ee-a ELL-eh-ganz] is a flowering, evergreen succulent type, native to the deserts of Mexico.

 The Elegans snowball is an easy succulent to manage, making it suitable for many uses outdoors.

-As it produces a lot of offsets, it’s a great choice for a ground cover.
+As it produces a lot of offsets, it’s a great choice for a garden ground cover.

-You can easily collect the offsets and plant them elsewhere to start a new colony of plants.
+You can easily collect the offsets and plant them elsewhere to start a new colony of Mexican gem.

 It also looks good in rock gardens.